Denaby Main: Rebuilding

-Denaby Main colliery drew its last coal in 1968 and Cadeby Main in 1987.
-Following these closures the rebuilding of the village took place.
+Denaby Main colliery drew its last coal in 1968, and Cadeby Main in 1987.
+After these closures, the village was rebuilt.
 All the terraced houses were demolished and replaced with modern semi-detached properties on an open-plan scheme.

 In 1987 the Miners' Memorial Chapel in All Saints' Church, Denaby opened, serving as a memorial to all those who had worked in the collieries of the area.
 It contains a pit wheel, salvaged from Cadeby Colliery, and the altar incorporates a one-ton block of coal from Manvers Main Colliery.

 The village did have a non-league football side, Denaby United F.C. but it became defunct in 2002 when they lost access to their ground at Tickhill Square.
 Denaby Main Junior FC (with an adult Saturday side) was formed in 2012 and took the place of the former Denaby United.

 Administration

-The village falls under the Conisbrough ward of Doncaster Council and the parliamentary constituency of Don Valley.
+The village is in the Conisbrough ward of Doncaster Council and the parliamentary constituency of Don Valley.